 Wildlife, Bird-Watching And The Great Outdoors

-Staying at Lindisfarne Bay Cottages is absolutely perfect for ornithologists and twitchers.
-It's wonderful here for bird-watching all year round, but especially so during the migratory months.
+Staying at Lindisfarne Bay Cottages is absolutely perfect for ornithologists and twitchers, particularly during the migratory months.
 The sea between Lindisfarne Bay Cottages and Holy Island is home to an incredible variety of seabirds, including eider ducks, oyster catchers, shelducks, sandpipers, redshanks, little terns, arctic and common terns.
 Pale bellied brent geese, pink footed geese, greylag geese and wigeon are also regular visitors.
 There has even been the occasional sighting of an osprey.
-The sea is just a few steps away from your door and many of the rooms have seaviews so you can even enjoy birdwatching from some of the windows.
+The sea is just a few steps away from your door and many of the rooms have seaviews so you can even enjoy birdwatching without stepping outside!

 Horse riders will love galloping along the long, empty beaches on Holy Island, or in the Cheviot Hills eight miles inland, both options are available from Kimmerston Riding Centre.

-If you are unfamiliar with the treasures of north Northumberland, a holiday of rich discovery awaits.
-However, you may prefer to just stay at home in the comfort of one of our luxurious cottages, where you will have the space and time to unwind and enjoy the tranquillity of our superb setting - and where you can simply wander outside and listen to the waves rolling on to the north shore of Holy Island!
+Of course, you may prefer to just stay at home in the comfort of our luxurious cottage, where you will have the space and time to unwind and enjoy the tranquillity of our superb setting.
+Wander outside and listen to the waves rolling on to the north shore of Holy Island!